rmahique/neuvector/README.md

 With the Open Zero Trust (OZT) platform, DevOps, DevSecOps, and Security teams have the tools they need to secure the entire container pipeline, from Build to Ship to Run, automatically.

+# Architecture

+# Features

 # Getting Started

 In our [docs](https://open-docs.neuvector.com) you can find many examples and information about OZT.

-You can also visit our [official blog]() where you can find interesting articles, news and anouncements.
+You can also visit our [official blog](https://blog.neuvector.com/article) where you can find interesting articles, news and anouncements.

 If you have some comments and would like to reach out or get involved in the project you can also visit our [chat group]().